Why I Still Teach Of Mice and Men in 2025

 Final Thoughts

 Of Mice and Men isn’t perfect, and that’s exactly why it works.
-It sparks questions, discomfort, and debate.
-It makes students feel something, and more importantly, it makes them think.
-Every time I teach it, I see new responses, new conversations, new sparks of empathy I didn’t expect.
-That’s what makes it timeless.
+It sparks discomfort, debate, and empathy.
+Every time I teach it, students notice something new — and so do I.

-Whether you’re teaching it for the first time or the tenth, it’s a text that still hits hard, and it deserves to be taught with the same complexity it offers.
+Whether you’re teaching it for the first time or the tenth, it’s a text that still hits hard.
+It deserves to be taught with the same complexity it offers.

 If you want to save yourself hours of planning, you can grab my full Of Mice and Men bundle on TpT.
 But however you teach it, just don’t let them Google the ending.